Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

             torch.set_grad_enabled(True)
             model.train()

-You can also run just the validation loop on your validation dataloaders by overriding :meth:`~lightning.pytorch.core.LightningModule.validation_step` and calling :meth:`~lightning.pytorch.trainer.trainer.Trainer.validate`.
+You can also run just the validation loop on your validation dataloaders by overriding :meth:`~lightning_pytorch.core.LightningModule.validation_step` and calling :meth:`~lightning_pytorch.trainer.trainer.Trainer.validate`.

 .. code-block:: python